Roof Hail Damage: Useful Information Guide

 - Roof Inspections

-Useful Links for Information on Hail Damage and Roofs
+External Sources & References for Information on Roof Hail Damage

 3. EPDM Roofs: “Comparative Performance of EPDM Rubber Roofing Membrane as Protection against Hail Damage” is a good paper to take a look at, especially for the pictures of hail damage to various other roof types, not just EPDM.
 Available on the EPDM Roofing Association website.